-- Sexual harassment is serious, and no one should put up with it. - In law, for the behaviour to be 'harassment' rather than just bad taste (for example, a one-off wolf whistle in the street), it has to be something a person does not like which happens more than once, or a one-off thing that is so bad it causes a person long-term distress. - It doesn't matter what the person who is harassing you thinks, or whether they believe their behaviour is bad enough to be harassment: what's important is how it affects you. - Examples of sexual harassment: - Sexually offensive comments or jokes - Repeated calls or emails of a sexual nature - Following someone home from work, for example, stalking - Offensive hand or body gestures - Showing posters or magazines of sexual stuff - A promise in exchange for sex, or a threat if you don't do a sexual activity - Interfering in a sexual manner with your property - What can you do? - Sexual harassment can be subtle, and can happen over a long period, so it's a good idea for you to write down stuff as it happens and talk it over with someone you trust - If you can and it is safe to, tell the person harassing you that you don't like what they are doing and that you want them to stop - otherwise you will do something about it - You do not have to confront the harasser if you do not feel confident and safe - you could also write them a letter or ask someone else to tell them to stop
+- Sexual harassment is serious, and no one should put up with it. - Sexual harassment is any unwelcome or offensive sexual behaviour that is repeated over-time - In law, for the behaviour to be 'harassment' rather than just bad taste (for example, a one-off wolf whistle in the street), it has to be something a person does not like which happens more than once, or a one-off thing that is so bad it causes a person long-term distress. - It doesn't matter what the person who is harassing you thinks, or whether they believe their behaviour is bad enough to be harassment: what's important is how it affects you. - Examples of sexual harassment: - Sexually offensive comments or jokes - Repeated calls or emails of a sexual nature - Regular hassling for a date or being followed home - Unwelcome touching, patting, or pinching by your boss, co-workers or customers - Offensive hand or body gestures - Showing posters or magazines of sexual stuff - A promise in exchange for sex, or a threat if you don't do a sexual activity - Interfering in a sexual manner with your property - Unwelcome touching, patting, or pinching by your boss, co-worker or customer - What can you do? - Sexual harassment can be subtle, and can happen over a long period, so it's a good idea for you to keep a record of the incidents you find offensive. - Only if it is safe to, you can tell the person harassing you that you don't like what they are doing and that you want them to stop otherwise you will do something about it.
+You can bring a friend, family member or trusted co-worker for support when talking to the person. - You do not have to confront the harasser if you do not feel confident and safe - you could also write them a letter or ask someone else to tell them to stop - There are several people you can talk to about the harassment: